Hair Fibers Mistakes to Avoid! The Full Guide

 Hair fibers require existing hair strands to attach to.
 On completely smooth bald areas with no remaining hair, fibers fall to the scalp surface rather than building volume.
 People who apply fibers to a fully bald area and find they do not work are not using the product incorrectly.
 They are using it in a context it was not designed for.

 Use fibers on areas where some hair is present, even if it is fine or sparse.
 Hair fibers work by enhancing existing hair, not replacing absent hair.
-If you are unsure whether enough hair is present in an area, run a fingertip across the surface.
+If you are unsure whether enough hair is present, run a fingertip across the surface.
 Any texture or stubble at all indicates enough hair for fibers to make some contact.
 On areas that are genuinely hair-free, fibers may still reduce scalp shine and contrast, but the full thickening effect will not be achievable.

 Quick Reference: Common Mistakes and Fixes